boulder-on/jblis/README.md

 to
 https://github.com/boulder-on/jblis/tree/main/src/test/java/blistest

-The ported examples mainly match the expected output from the C versions, though there are discrepencies.
+The ported examples all match the expected output from the C versions.

 If you know how to use blis then the main thing you will need to add to your code is: